JWKennington/sgn/README.md

 method which is a pad dependent method.
 It will be called once for each pad during each loop iteration.
 What if we wanted 10 loop iterations before sending EOS?
-There is a convenient "internal" pad inside of every element that is gauranteed to be called before any source pads and after any sink pads.
+There is a convenient "internal" pad inside of every element that is guaranteed to be called before any source pads and after any sink pads.
 Lets modify the code to use that.

 ```python